opnfv/fuel/docs/release/installation/installation.instruction.rst

 - Node parameters including CPU features and total memory.
 - A list of available disks.
 - Remote management parameters.
-- Network interfaces list including mac address, speed and advanced features.
+- Network interfaces list including mac address, speed, advanced features and name.
-- IP list of fixed IPs for the node

-**Note**: the fixed IPs are ignored by the MCP installer script and it will instead assign based on the network ranges defined under the pod network configuration.
+**Note**: The Jumpserver still needs to specify the admin ipaddress in PDF files for legacy reasons.

 The Installer Descriptor File extends the PDF with pod related parameters required by the installer.
 This information may differ per each installer type and it is not considered part of the pod infrastructure.
-Fuel installer relies on the IDF model to map the networks to the bridges on the foundation node and to setup all node NICs by defining the expected OS device name and bus address.

-The file follows a yaml structure and a "fuel" section is expected.
-Contents and references must be aligned with the PDF file.
 The IDF file must be named after the PDF with the prefix "idf-".
 A reference file with the expected structure is available at *mcp/config/labs/local/idf-pod1.yaml*

+The file follows a yaml structure and two sections "net_config" and "fuel" are expected.

+The "net_config" section describes all the internal and provider networks assigned to the pod.
+Each network is expected to have a vlan tag, IP subnet and attached interface on the boards.
+Untagged vlans shall be defined as "native".

+The "fuel" section defines several sub-sections required by the Fuel installer:

+- jumphost: List of bridge names for each network on the Jumpserver.
+- network: List of device name and bus address info of all the target nodes.
+  The order must be aligned with the order defined in PDF file.
+Fuel installer relies on the IDF model to setup all node NICs by defining the expected device name and bus address.
+- maas: Defines the target nodes commission timeout and deploy timeout. (optional)
+- reclass: Defines compute parameter tuning, including huge pages, cpu pinning and other DPDK settings. (optional)

+The following parameters can be defined in the IDF files under "reclass".
+Those value will overwrite the default configuration values in Fuel repository.

+- nova_cpu_pinning: List of CPU cores nova will be pinned to.
+- compute_hugepages_size: Size of each persistent huge pages.
+Usual values are '2M' and '1G'.
+- compute_hugepages_count: Total number of persistent huge pages.
+- compute_hugepages_mount: Mount point to use for huge pages.
+- compute_kernel_isolcpu: List of certain CPU cores that are isolated from Linux scheduler.
+- compute_dpdk_driver: Kernel module to provide userspace I/O support.
+- compute_ovs_pmd_cpu_mask: Hexadecimal mask of CPUs to run DPDK Poll-mode drivers.
+- compute_ovs_dpdk_socket_mem: Set of amount huge pages in MB to be used by OVS-DPDK daemon taken for each NUMA node.
+Set size is equal to NUMA nodes count, elements are divided by comma.
+- compute_ovs_dpdk_lcore_mask: Hexadecimal mask of DPDK lcore parameter used to run DPDK processes.
+- compute_ovs_memory_channels: Number of memory channels to be used.
+- dpdk0_driver: NIC driver to use for physical network interface.
+- dpdk0_n_rxq: Number of RX queues.

+The full description of the PDF and IDF file structure are available as yaml schemas.
+The schemas are defined as a git submodule in Fule repository.
+Input files provided to the installer will be validated against the schemas.

+- *mcp/scripts/pharos/config/pdf/pod1.schema.yaml*
+- *mcp/scripts/pharos/config/pdf/idf-pod1.schema.yaml*

 =============
 Release Notes